GrowwOld/grafana-rbac-controller/README.md

 > **Requirement: To update users with appropriate roles in various Grafana organisations based on the user’s google group membership**

 Grafana RBAC Controller is a proxy layer around the grafana service that provides users access to Grafana based on their google group membership.
 The mapping beteween grafana org-role and google group is maintained as a configuration file.
 We propose the following architecture for updating user permissions to various Grafana organisations on login. </br>

+The working of Grafana RBAC Controller is explained in much detail [here](https://tech.groww.in/google-groups-to-manage-grafana-roles-grafana-rbac-controller-8b7efa0f081a)

 </br>
 <img src="https://github.com/Groww/grafana-rbac-controller/blob/main/assets/architecture.png" width="75%">